guiggh/hand_pose_action/README.md

 1 of action class "put salt" by subject number 1.

 Comment: Check Figure 3 and 4 of the paper to learn about action categories.
 We used a slightly different nomenclature for some actions compared to the paper.
 These are: "dish soap -> liquid soap"; "read paper -> read letter"; "use spray -> use flash".
 Note: Check `Subjects_info` folder for details on number of sequences, frames, etc. for each subject.
+The following sequences can be ignored (they were not used in the paper): 'Subject_2/close_milk/4', 'Subject_2/put_tea_bag/2' and 'Subject_4/flip_sponge/2'.

 ### Image data details
 * Camera: Intel RealSense SR300.